ckaestne/seai/README.md

 **Late work policy:** Late work in group assignments will receive feedback but no credit.
 Late work in individual assignments will be accepted with a 10% penalty per day, for up to 3 days.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency---with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.
 Accommodations for travel (e.g., for interviews) might be possible if requested at least 3 days in advance.
 Please communicate also with your team about timing issues.

 **Writing:** Describing tradeoffs among decisions and communication with stakeholders from other backgrounds are key aspects of this class.
 Many homework assignments have a component that requires discussing issues in written form or reflecting about experiences.
 To practice writing skills, the Global Communications Center (GCC) offers one-on-one help for students, along with workshops.
 The instructors are also happy to provide additional guidance if requested.

-**Academic honesty and collaboration:** The usual policies apply, especially the University Policy on Academic Integrity.
-Many assignments will be done in groups.
-We expect that group members collaborate with one another, but that groups work independently from one another, not exchanging results with other groups.
-Within groups, we expect that you are honest about your contribution to the group's work.
-This implies not taking credit for others' work and not covering for team members that have not contributed to the team.
-Otherwise, our expectations regarding academic honestly and collaboration for group work are the same as for individual work, substituting elevated to the level of "group."
-The rest of this academic honesty and collaboration content is taken from the policy used in 15-214, which we reuse almost directly (with minor modifications, and attribution).
-"You may not copy any part of a solution to a problem that was written by another student, or was developed together with another student, or was copied from another unauthorized source such as the Internet.
-You may not look at another student's solution, even if you have completed your own, nor may you knowingly give your solution to another student or leave your solution where another student can see it.
-Here are some examples of behavior that are inappropriate:
-* Copying or retyping, or referring to, files or parts of files (such as source code, written text, or unit tests) from another person or source (whether in final or draft form, regardless of the permissions set on the associated files) while producing your own.
-This is true even if your version includes minor modifications such as style or variable name changes or minor logic modifications.
-* Getting help that you do not fully understand, and from someone whom you do not acknowledge on your solution.
-* Writing, using, or submitting a program that attempts to alter or erase grading information or otherwise compromise security of course resources.
-* Lying to course staff.
-* Giving copies of work to others, or allowing someone else to copy or refer to your code or written assignment to produce their own, either in draft or final form.
-This includes making your work publicly available in a way that other students (current or future) can access your solutions, even if others' access is accidental or incidental to your goals.
-Beware the privacy settings on your open source accounts!
-* Coaching others step-by-step without them understanding your help.
-If any of your work contains any statement that was not written by you, you must put it in quotes and cite the source.
-If you are paraphrasing an idea you read elsewhere, you must acknowledge the source.
-Using existing material without proper citation is plagiarism, a form of cheating.
-If there is any question about whether the material is permitted, you must get permission in advance.
-We will be using automated systems to detect software plagiarism.
-It is not considered cheating to clarify vague points in the assignments, lectures, lecture notes; to give help or receive help in using the computer systems, compilers, debuggers, profilers, or other facilities; or to discuss ideas at a very high level, without referring to or producing code.
-Any violation of this policy is cheating.
-The minimum penalty for cheating (including plagiarism) will be a zero grade for the whole assignment.
-Cheating incidents will also be reported through University channels, with possible additional disciplinary action (see the above-linked University Policy on Academic Integrity).
-If you have any question about how this policy applies in a particular situation, ask the instructors or TAs for clarification."
-Note that the instructors respect honesty in these (and indeed most!) situations.

 **Accommodations for students with disabilities:** If you have a disability and have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at access@andrew.cmu.edu.